-Cheryl and I were recently on an airplane flight for 2 1/2 hours.
-It wasn’t the longest flight we’ve been on by far, but it seemed longer than it was.
+Cheryl and I were once on a long airplane flight.
+It wasn’t the longest flight we had been on by far, but it seemed longer than it was.
 We managed to get the last seat in the back corner of the plane.
-There was no window.
-No reclining to the seat and limited leg room.
-I realize that’s typical these days for most seats, but trust me when I say this was the worst seat I’ve ever had on an airplane and I’ve flown a bunch.
+There was no window, no reclining to the seat and limited leg room.
+I realize that’s typical these days for most seats, but this was the worst seat I ever had on an airplane and I’ve flown a bunch.

-I knew I was semi claustrophobic, but on this flight I thought I would die.
+I already knew I was semi claustrophobic, but this flight confirmed it.
+I thought I was going to die.
 I allowed myself to be psyched into a frizzy of miserableness.
 Cheryl tried to calm me, but I was restless.

 So, how did I survive?

 And why this post?